 Who can file a complaint against a nurse?
 Patients, Health Care Facilities, other nurses, among others.
-When the Arizona Board of Nursing receives a complaint, the Board will initiate an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the nurse will receive notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for nurses as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Nursing Meeting.
+When the Arizona Board of Nursing receives a complaint the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
+After this happens, the nurse receives notice and the board assigns an investigator to the case.
+Please note, having an attorney during this step can be crucial.
+This is because a nurse must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Nursing Meeting.

 Applicants to the Arizona Board of Nursing who have a criminal history or previous discipline by the Arizona Board of Nursing (or any other Nursing Board) may be subject to denial of their application for licensure.
 Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Arizona Board of Nursing.

 Nurses who currently hold a valid license with the Arizona Board of Nursing or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within ten (10) business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 The Alternative to Discipline Program (ATD) is the Board’s non-disciplinary, confidential monitoring program for Registered Nurses, Licensed Practical Nurses, Nurse Practitioners and CRNAs licensed in Arizona.
 The ATD Program is for nurses with medical problems, substance use disorders or mental health conditions.
 Nurses who wish to participate in the ATD program must voluntarily request entry and meet the certain eligibility criteria.